-Some states do not allow the exclusion or limitation of incidental or consequential damages.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.
-To know what your legal rights are, consult your local or state consumer affairs office or your state's Attorney General.
+To know what your legal rights are in your state, consult your local or state consumer affairs office or your state's Attorney General.